Captison/takedown/readme.md

 - `data` contains converter insertion variables, and
 - `vars` are the configured variables (see `vars` config option)

-Strings returned from converter functions will also be interpolated.
+The string returned from a function can also be interpolated with insertion variables.

 Here are the converters with default values and their insertion variables: